-The purpose of this Appendix is to provide guidance, information and resources to assist project applicants in understanding, identifying, assessing, and addressing climate change for project proposals.
+The purpose of this Appendix is to provide guidance, information and resources to assist project applicants in understanding, identifying, assessing, and addressing climate change for their project proposals and be responsive to the climate change scoring criteria.
 This information is derived from the California Department of Water Resources' (DWR's) experiences, state recommendations and requirements for considering best available science on climate, and information available from other local, state, and national governments, non-governmental organizations, and research scientists.

-The resources and information contained here should be considered a guide in that it does not recommend a specific approach or process to be followed.
+The resources and information contained here are guidance and not prescriptive or endorsing a specific approach or process.
 The guidance also recognizes that project applicants will have varying needs and capacities to conduct climate change analysis for their project proposal.
-Project applicants are encouraged to use best available science and information that is available that pertains to their project type and proposed project location.
+Project applicants are encouraged to use best available science and information that pertains to their proposed project type and location.